climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Use Step 5

-Now that you understand how to adjust the **fillLevel** using your hand, crumple up some paper and add it to your smart garbage bin until it is 75% full!
+Now that you understand how to adjust the **fillLevel** using your hand, crumple up some paper and add it to your Smart Garbage Bin until it is 75% full!

 ~hint Tell Me More!

-Think about how tightly you crumple the paper - if the waste is **tightly crumpled** how many more pieces can you fit into your smart garbage bin before the **LED ring** turns red?
+Think about how tightly you crumple the paper - if the waste is **tightly crumpled** how many more pieces can you fit into your Smart Garbage Bin before the **LED ring** turns red?

 hint~